winnie50431/winnie50431/README.md

 - 📫 mailto : winnie50431@gmail.com

-| **The lazier you are, the more likely you'll miss the people and things yoy like.**
+| **The lazier you are, the more likely you'll miss the people and things you like.**